w3c/webappsec/meetings/2019/2019-09-TPAC-minutes.md

 #### Trusted Types

 https://github.com/WICG/trusted-types/wiki/W3C-TPAC-2019
 **Koto (Krzysztof Kotowicz)**: https://github.com/WICG/trusted-types/wiki/W3C-TPAC-2019: Trusted Types aims to mitigate DOM-based XSS.
-Around a third of the high-severity vulnerabilities in Google products are XSS.
+Around a third of the high-severity vulnerabilities in Google products are DOM XSS.
 For other kinds of XSS, we think we have good answers (strict CSP, etc).
 DOM-based XSS is still a threat.

 ...: TT allows developers to forbid calling specific DOM-based execution sinks with raw strings, instead forcing those strings through a policy that produces a "trusted" type.
 As long as you can guard the creation of policies, and you review the policy code, you can ensure that no DOM XSS is possible.